m1k1o/neko/docs/getting-started/troubleshooting.md

 ```

 If you want to use n.eko only locally, you must put here your local IP address, otherwise public address will be used.

+### Neko works externally, but not locally

+You are probabbly missing NAT Loopback (NAT Hairpinning) setting on your router.

+Example for pfsense with truecharts docker container:
+- First, port forward the relevant ports 8080 and 52000-52100/udp for the container.
+- Then turn on `Pure NAT` pfsense (under system > advanced > firewall and nat).
+  - Make sure to check the two boxes so it works.
+- Make sure `NEKO_NAT1TO1` is blank and `NEKO_IPFETCH` address is working correclty (if unset default value is chosen).
+- Test externally to confirm it works.
+- Internally you have to access it using `<your-public-ip>:port`

+### Neko works locally, but not externally

+Make sure, that you are exposing your ports correctly.

+If you put local ip as `NEKO_NAT1TO1`, external clients try to connect to that ip.
+But it is unreachable for them, because it is your local IP.
+You must use your public IP address with port forwarding.

 ## Debug mode